- Bachelor of Mathematics (Applied Statistics)

 Find your why

-Audi is in his fourth year of a Bachelor of Mathematics and Finance (Dean’s Scholar) degree.
+Audi graduated with a Bachelor of Mathematics and Finance (Dean’s Scholar) degree.
 For Audi, life is just one big mathematical problem and he wants to solve it.

 Why study Mathematics and Statistics